Skip to content

 Store and source signals20%Official downloads, reviews, pricing, support docs

-Store audit: In April 2026, Trivia Star showed 10M+ Google Play downloads and 395K reviews.
-Word Cloud Trivia showed only 10+ Google Play downloads, so it moved to the watchlist.
+Store audit: Re-checked July 5, 2026: Trivia Star showed 10M+ Google Play downloads and 397K reviews.
+Word Cloud Trivia showed only 100+ Google Play downloads, so it stays on the watchlist.
 SEO rule: We avoided a fake keyword-density target.
 Ahrefs says there is no ideal keyword-density percentage, and Google’s review guidance asks for first-hand evidence, measurements, benefits, drawbacks, and clear reasons.
-Information gain: The useful part is not the 11-app count; it is the mix of Ahrefs parent-topic data, April 2026 store signals, and LearnClash product-system math that most competitor roundups skip.
+Information gain: The useful part is not the 11-app count; it is the mix of Ahrefs parent-topic data, July 2026 store signals, and LearnClash product-system math that most competitor roundups skip.
 That matters.
 Verdict: The best trivia app ranking should explain tradeoffs, not pretend every player wants the same thing.

 Best Competitive Trivia Apps for Friends

-LearnClash is the strongest trivia app for friends who want stakes, not just scorekeeping.
-Its async 1v1 duel format gives each player 18 questions across 6 rounds, while ELO turns repeated matches into a real ladder.
-Trivia Crack and QuizDuel are better when community size matters more.
+LearnClash is the strongest trivia app for friends who want stakes instead of a scorecard you forget by morning.
+The async 1v1 duel hands each player 18 questions across 6 rounds, and ELO stitches your rematches into a real ladder.
+Want a giant player pool over stakes?
+Trivia Crack and QuizDuel pull ahead there.

 Social trivia comparison showing LearnClash ELO duels, Trivia Crack's wheel, and QuizDuel's fast match format Figure 3: Friend-play apps split between skill ladders, massive casual networks, and fast category-based rematches.